African Blood Brotherhood: Fusion with Communist Party

 The Crusader ceased publication in February 1922, following Garvey's indictment for mail fraud.
 Briggs continued to operate the Crusader News Service, providing news material to affiliated publications of the American black press.
 As cooperation with the Communist Party increased, the ABB ceased to recruit separately.

-The leadership of the Communist International, while largely ignorant about the particulars of the situation of blacks in the United States, did understand the importance of ethnic and other non-class forms of oppression, and pushed the early CP to pay more attention to blacks in the U.S. Before this intervention by the Comintern, the party had largely ignored blacks, and thus was not particularly attractive to black radicals like Briggs.
+The leadership of the Communist International, while largely ignorant about the particulars of the situation of blacks in the United States, did assert the importance of ethnic and other non-class forms of oppression, and pushed the early CP to pay more attention to blacks in the U.S. Before this intervention by the Comintern, the party had largely ignored blacks, and thus was not particularly attractive to black radicals like Briggs.
 Instead, it was the Bolshevik Revolution that attracted their attention.

 Poet and ABB member Claude McKay had previously been active in the Left Communist Workers Socialist Federation in London and subsequently visited the Soviet Union several times in the mid-1920s, writing about conferences of the Communist International for African-American audiences.
 McKay's book, The Negroes in America (published in Russian in 1924 but not in the U.S. until 1979) argued, against the official Communist position of the time, that the oppression of black people in the U.S. was not reducible to economic oppression, but was unique.
 He argued against the color blindness that the Communists had inherited from the Socialist Party.

 McKay argued vociferously for national self-determination in support of national independence for oppressed peoples, which to him meant an independent African-American government separate and apart from that of the United States.
 Subsequently, in the aftermath of the Sixth Comintern Congress in 1928, the CPUSA adopted a policy of national self-determination for African-Americans living in the American South.
 The policy was neglected after the Popular Front period began in 1935, but was not formally replaced until 1959.

 As the Communist Party developed, it regularized its structure along the lines called for by the Communist International (Comintern).
 Semi-independent organizations such as the African Blood Brotherhood with its divergent Afro-Marxist political theories were anathema to the Comintern and its Soviet leaders, who believed all communist and Marxist–Leninist organizations should be unified in a single communist party and platform in each nation under Moscow's overall direction and control.
 In the early 1920s the African Blood Brotherhood was dissolved, with its members merged into the Workers Party of America and later into the American Negro Labor Congress.
 Many early ABB members, however, went on to be key CP cadres for decades.